OMerkel/tin_whistle/res/font/README.md

 To hear an audio sample of this score you can play back the file <a href="https://raw.githubusercontent.com/OMerkel/tin_whistle/master/res/font/The_Tin_Whistle_-_In_Scale_of_G.ogg">The_Tin_Whistle_-_In_Scale_of_G.ogg</a>.
 If this sounds a bit like you playing the notes on your whistle then you are on the right way.

-If a hole is half covered then this will alter the pitch slightly.
+If a whistle hole is half covered then this will alter the pitch slightly.
 This is shown in the fingering annotation by a hole drawn half black and half empty as intended.

 # Font structure